llpk79/llpk79.github.io/aboutme.md

 subtitle: Paul Kutrich
 ---

-I am a data scientist with a background in nursing:
+##### I am a data scientist with a background in intensive care nursing.

+I am interested in:
-- Interested in imporving health outcomes
+- Improving health outcomes.
-- Working toward a more equitable world
+- Working toward a more equitable world.

-What else do you need to know?
+- Exploring our incredible planet.

-### my history
+### My history:
 - Bachelors of Science in Nursing.
+    - Washington State University College of Nursing.
 - Lambda School Data Science.
+    - Nine month intensive fellowship in data science programming with Python.
+- Team Lead at Lambda School Data Science.